- Non-cancerous Breast Conditions

 Fat necrosis and oil cysts

-Fat necrosis happens when an area of the fatty breast tissue is damaged, usually as a result of injury to the breast.
-It can also happen after surgery or radiation therapy.
-As the body repairs the damaged tissue, it is replaced by firm scar tissue.
+Fat necrosis (nuh-crow-sis) happens when an area of the fatty breast tissue is damaged, usually as a result of injury to the breast.
+It can also happen after surgery or radiation treatment.
+As the body repairs the damaged tissue, it’s replaced by firm scar tissue.

 Fat necrosis is more common in women with very large breasts.
-It does not increase a woman's risk of developing breast cancer.
+It doesn’t increase a woman’s risk of developing breast cancer.